HiroyukiSakai/Contour/README.md

 ## Quick install

-To install Contour on a server, follow these steps:
+To install Contour on your server, follow these steps:

-1. Checkout the sources from this repository
+### Checkout the sources from the repository

-2. Create a secret.py containing the following information:
+### Create a secret.py containing the following information:

+    DATABASES

-    DATABASES: "A dictionary containing the settings for all databases to be used with Django" (https://docs.djangoproject.com/en/1.3/ref/settings/#databases)
+"A dictionary containing the settings for all databases to be used with Django" (https://docs.djangoproject.com/en/1.3/ref/settings/#databases)

+    ALLOWED_HOSTS

-    ALLOWED_HOSTS: "A list of strings representing the host/domain names that this Django site can serve." (https://docs.djangoproject.com/en/1.3/ref/settings/#allowed-hosts)
+"A list of strings representing the host/domain names that this Django site can serve." (https://docs.djangoproject.com/en/1.3/ref/settings/#allowed-hosts)

+    SECRET_KEY

-    SECRET_KEY: "A secret key for this particular Django installation." (https://docs.djangoproject.com/en/1.3/ref/settings/#secret-key)
+"A secret key for this particular Django installation." (https://docs.djangoproject.com/en/1.3/ref/settings/#secret-key)

 Make sure to keep this information secret.

-3. Execute the following commands from the command line:
+### Execute the following commands from the command line:

-    1. python manage.py sql contour
+    python manage.py sql contour
-    2. python manage.py syncdb
+    python manage.py syncdb

-    This makes sure, that the used models are reflected in the database
+This makes sure, that the used models are reflected in the database.

-4. Create the following static aliases:
+### Create the following static aliases

-    *       /static/admin/ to /usr/local/lib/python2.7/dist-packages/django/contrib/admin/media
+    /static/admin/ to /usr/local/lib/python2.7/dist-packages/django/contrib/admin/media
-    *       /static/ to Contour/static
+    /static/ to Contour/static
-    *       /media/ to Contour/media
+    /media/ to Contour/media
-    *       /favicon.ico to Contour/static/contour/favicon.ico
+    /favicon.ico to Contour/static/contour/favicon.ico
-    *       /apple-touch-icon-precomposed.png to Contour/static/contour/apple-touch-icon-precomposed.png
+    /apple-touch-icon-precomposed.png to Contour/static/contour/apple-touch-icon-precomposed.png
-    *       /robots.txt to Contour/static/contour/robots.txt
+    /robots.txt to Contour/static/contour/robots.txt
-    *       /humans.txt to Contour/static/contour/humans.txt
+    /humans.txt to Contour/static/contour/humans.txt
-    *       /crossdomain.xml to Contour/static/contour/crossdomain.xml
+    /crossdomain.xml to Contour/static/contour/crossdomain.xml
-    *       /doc/ to Contour/_build/html
+    /doc/ to Contour/_build/html

 Modify the paths as needed.

-5. Execute the following command to make sure, that the static files are in the static/ directory.
+### Execute the following command to copy the static files into the main directory for static files.

     python manage.py collectstatic

 Please take a look at the Django documentation for further details: https://docs.djangoproject.com/en/1.3/.

+### Sphinx documentation

 Use the following command, if you want to create the source code documentation on your server.

-sphinx-build -b htmml . _build/html/
+    sphinx-build -b html . _build/html/

 You need a working sphinx installation for this (http://sphinx-doc.org).

 ## Known limitations